CASFRI/CASFRI/README.md

 E00 files are not currently supported.
 Source tables in this format should be converted into a supported format before loading.

-## Projection
+### Projection
 All source tables are projected in the Canada Albers Equal Area Conic projection during loading.

 # Translation
 Translation of loaded source tables into target tables formatted to the CASFRI specification is done using the [Post Translation Engine](https://github.com/edwardsmarc/postTranslationEngine).
 The translation engine uses a translation table that describes rules for translating each loaded source table into a target table.
 The translation rules are defined using a set of helper functions that both validate the source attributes and translate into the target attributes.
 For example, a funtion named Between() validates that the source data is within the expected range, and a function named Map() maps a set of source values to a set of target values.
+A list of all helper functions is available in the Post Translation Engine [readMe](https://github.com/edwardsmarc/postTranslationEngine).
 After the translation engine has run on all loaded source tables, the result is a complete set of target tables all with matching attributes as defined by the CASFRI standard.

-## Error codes
+### Error codes
 Error codes are needed during translation if source values are invalid, null, or missing.
 In CASFRI v5, error codes have been designed to match the attribute type and to reflect the type of error that was encountered.
 For example, an integer attribute will have error codes reported as integers (e.g. -9999) whereas text attributes will have errors reprted as text (e.g. INVALID).
 Different error codes are reported depending on the cause.
 A full description of possible error codes can be found in the [CASFRI specification document](https://github.com/edwardsmarc/CASFRI/tree/master/docs/specifications).

+# Workflow
+### Converting/loading FRIs
+* In an operating system command window, load the necessary inventories using the proper conversion scripts located in either the bat or sh conversion folder.
+* You must copy and edit the configSample (.bat or .sh) file located in the CASFRI root directory to match your system configuration and save it as config.sh or config.bat.
+* After running each conversion/loading script, the source FRI tables will be added to the PostgreSQL schema specified in the config file.
+### Loading translation tables
+* In an operating system command window, load the translation files using the load_tables (.bat or .sh) script located in the translation folder.
+* You must copy and edit the configSample (.bat or .sh) file to match your system configuration and save it as config.sh or config.bat.
+* The script will load all translation tables stored in the provided folder paths into the specified schema.
+### Installing engine
+* In a PostgreSQL query window, run, in this order:
+  1. the postTranslationEngine/engine.sql file,
+  2. the postTranslationEngine/helperFunctions.sql file,
+  3. the helperFunctionsTest.sql file.
+All tests should pass.
+  4. the engineTest.sql file.
+All tests should pass.
+* You can uninstall all the functions by running the helperFunctionsUninstall.sql and the engineUninstall.sql files.
+### Translating
+* Run the translation engine for each FRI using the loaded source FRI table and the translation table.
+* Refer to the sampleWorkFlow.sql file located in the CASFRI root directory for an example of how to run the translation engine.
+# Credits